jbcodeforce/aws-studies/docs/infra/security.md

     cat ExampleFileDecrypted.base64 | base64 --decode > ExampleFileDecrypted.txt
     ```

 KMS supports also Multi-Region Keys, where primary key from one region is replicated to other regions.
 The Key ID stays the same.
-The idea is to be able to encrypt in one regio and decrypt in another region.
+The idea is to be able to encrypt in one region and decrypt in another region.
 A use case will be to encrypt attribute of a DynamoDB Global Table with the Primary key, and let client who has access to the replicated key can decrypt the attribute with lower latency as it is done locally.

 ![](./diagrams/kms-dyn-gt.drawio.png)

+**Figure 4: DB table encrypted and replicated with Keys**

 The attribute is decrypted only if the client has access to the KMS Key.